poteminr/face_recognition/README.md

 # Face Recognition
-Programm for face recognition using Deep Learning.
+Programm for face recognition using Deep Learning

 (python 3.6)